 - The June 2013 issue of Garden Railways has my “If only I’d known” piece on the last page.

-- Spent 12 days hiking at Philmont Scout Ranch in NE New Mexico (New Mexico is a state, so no, I didn’t need a passport!)
+- Spent 12 days backpacking 80 miles at Philmont Scout Ranch in NE New Mexico (New Mexico is a state, so no, I didn’t need a passport!)

 - Went back to full-time consulting for my own company, Corsham Technologies, LLC, as of April 19th, 2013.